Maui Weather Forecast for April 04, 2025 | Maui Now

 Marine

-A slow moving and weakening cold front will stall over the Kauai Channel tonight then dissipate by Friday evening.
-Moderate north to northeast winds have filled in over Kauai waters behind the front.
-Light to moderate east to southeasterly winds are in place elsewhere with the stronger winds over the eastern half of the state.
-Expect winds to gradually strengthen overnight and Friday as the front dissipates and a strong high builds north of the state.
-Moderate to locally strong trade winds will become fully reestablished over the Islands by Saturday afternoon and continue into the coming week.

-Small Craft Advisory (SCA) conditions are possible for Kauai waters Friday due to strong winds and elevated seas and will be issued for the day Friday with the next package.
-The SCA will likely need to be expanded and extended Saturday into early next week as a large swell moves through the state keeping seas elevated and strong trades reestablish across the state.
+A dissipating front has stalled over the Kauai Channel and will continue to diminish through the day.
+Moderate to locally strong north to northeast winds will develop around Kauai waters today, while gentle to moderate east to southeast winds back to a more easterly direction elsewhere.
+A Small Craft Advisory (SCA) has been issued through tonight for waters around Kauai.
+The SCA will likely need to be expanded and extended into early next week as a large swell moves through the state Saturday, elevating seas across the state.
+In addition, moderate to locally strong trades winds are expected to reestablish across state as a strong high builds north of the area.

-Wave energy in the 10 to 14 second range has been picking up at the Hanalei nearshore buoy these past few hours, signaling the arrival of a new small to moderate, medium period north northwest swell (330).
-This swell is expected build overnight while shifting to a more northerly direction (340-350) and peak Friday, producing advisory or near advisory level surf along north and west facing shores.
-A large to extra large, long period swell (350-360) will quickly build in Saturday on already elevated seas and produce warning level surf along north facing shores with advisory level surf across west and east facing shores that will continue through the weekend.
+A moderate, medium period north northwest swell (330-340) will continue to fill in today.
+Surf along north and west facing shores will peak near or just above advisory level later today.
+So far offshore and near shore buoys remain in-line with model guidance, but will continue to monitor to see if the swell comes in a little larger than anticipated which may warrant a High Surf Advisory.
+A large to extra large, long period swell (350-360) is still on track to quickly build in Saturday on already elevated seas, producing warning level surf along north facing shores with advisory level surf across west and east facing shores that will continue through the weekend.
 This swell, aside from being hazardous to small craft, could generate harbor surges along north facing bays and inlets.

 Surf along south facing shores will remain tiny into the weekend with mainly background energy dominating.
 A small, long period south swell could fill in later over the weekend into early next week and provide a small boost to surf along south facing shores.

-Surf along east facing shores will gradually build Friday and Saturday with the return of trade wind flow over and upstream of the state and from the larger northerly swells wrapping into exposed areas.
+Surf along east facing shores will gradually build today and Saturday with the return of trade wind flow over and upstream of the state.
+East shore surf will also get a boost from the larger northerly swells wrapping into exposed areas.

 HFO Watches/Warnings/Advisories